 CHM 12901 recitation sessions are required.
 You will be scheduled to attend one session; your assigned time and location can be found on your course schedule.
 You may only attend your designated recitation time and section.
-In accordance with the Protect Purdue Pledge, if necessary, you will be required to wear a mask while attending recitation.
-For more information see the "Protect Purdue Pledge".

 Recitation problem sets will be accessed via Gradescope.
-Recitation sessions provide you with the opportunity to ask questions and work with your graduate instructor (TA) and classmates in smaller groups, as much as possible.
+Recitation sessions provide you with the opportunity to ask questions and work with your Teaching Assistant (TA) and classmates in smaller groups, as much as possible.
 You will have time to ask questions.
 Recitation sessions are not long enough to answer all the questions that all students may have.
-If you have difficulties or have questions about certain problems, you should seek help from your professor or a CHM 12901 graduate instructor (TA) during scheduled office hours.
+If you have difficulties or have questions about certain problems, you should seek help from your professor or a CHM 12901 Teaching Assistant (TA) during scheduled office hours.

 You will receive a maximum of 15 points per recitation session; 12 points are allocated for effort on the worksheet and 3 are reserved for the weekly recitation quiz.
 Should you be unable to attend a recitation, the first option will be to drop that week's score; additional accommodations will be made on a case-by-case and need basis.
 You need to attend a minimum of 11/13 sessions - two are dropped at the end of the semester.
+We encourage you to submit the weekly assignment for feedback on the work and the opportunity for 12 points, but the weekly quiz points are only available for those attending recitation in person.
 Materials for recitation must be legible and submitted via Gradescope by the Sunday following that recitation, no later than 11:59 pm EDT.